-Q. Who do I initially contact to speak to about my child’s education?
+Q. Who do I initially contact to speak to about my child’s education or if they have a problem?

 A. Please visit the Communication & How to Contact Us page which will give you a guide of who you need to speak to and also e-mail addresses for key members of staff.
+You could also visit our Policies page which might have the the answers you need.
 If you cannot find what you are looking for, do not hesitate to ring Reception who will be more than happy to help you.
 In most cases, your first point of contact will be with your child’s Form Tutor.

 Q. Who should I inform if my child is absent from College?